Blueprint TravelersBlueprint Travelers

 Plaza Herrera — end here

-If you want more context on the history and architecture than you can get from self-guided exploration, a walking tour is a good option.
-Several operators run small-group tours of the neighborhood covering the colonial history, the restoration story, and the social and political context of the area.
-These typically run two hours and cost $25 to $40 per person.
+If you want more context on the history and architecture than self-guided exploration can give you, a small-group walking tour is a good option.
+These typically run two hours and cost $25 to $40 per person, and the best ones cover the colonial history, the restoration story, and the political context that shaped the neighborhood.

 Eating and drinking in Casco Viejo

 For drinks in the evening, the rooftop bars are the draw.
-Lazotea Restaurant & Rooftop has great views of the Panama City skyline.
-Or check out Casa Casco for views of the colonial neighborhood, its churches, streets, and plazas from above.
-The streets are lively on Friday and Saturday nights, and the neighborhood is safe to walk after dark within the main plazas and the streets connecting them.
+Lazotea has the best skyline views.
+Casa Casco looks out over the colonial neighborhood itself, with its churches and plazas from above.
+The streets are lively on Friday and Saturday nights, and the tourist core is safe to walk after dark.

 Time to allow